jundalisay/sp/content/en/material/fallacies/age-universe.md

 {{< q a="Newton" c="Principia Mathematica, Book 1, Definitions" >}}
 The quantities of these centripetal forces can be called accelerative, motive, absolute..
 I do not bother to know where such an absolute force come from.
 I just want to give them a mathematical form.
 {{< /q >}}

+These dogmas combined leads to the Big Bang theory which has been disproven by data:

+-

 The expansion of space coming from matter is an Einstein hack of Newton's matter-based gravity.